yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 	*/

 Nice, knowing that this particular behavior is really common is userland.
 So many applications run queries selecting tons of result, but only effectively using part of them.

+If you are using Symfony2 applications, you may use [https://packagist.org/packages/js/mysqlnd-bundle](https://packagist.org/packages/js/mysqlnd-bundle) or [https://packagist.org/packages/js/mysqlnd-analytics](https://packagist.org/packages/js/mysqlnd-analytics)

 ### Plugins